fzwoch/obs-gstreamer/README.md

 This plugin has interesting use cases but may be difficult to understand and is clunky use if you are _not_ familiar with GStreamer.

-2. An OBS Studio encoder plugin to use GStreamer encoder elements into [OBS Studio].

 This may be interesting for people trying to run OBS Studio to different platforms like the RaspberryPi or NVIDIA Tegra.

-3. An OBS Studio video filter plugin to use GStreamer pipelines as video filters in [OBS Studio].
+2. An OBS Studio video filter plugin to use GStreamer pipelines as video filters in [OBS Studio].

 This may be handy to quickly get some simple filters in but also complex pipelines are possible as long as no rate or dimension changes are done.

-4. An OBS Studio audio filter plugin to use GStreamer pipelines as audio filters in [OBS Studio].
+3. An OBS Studio audio filter plugin to use GStreamer pipelines as audio filters in [OBS Studio].

 This may be handy to quickly get some simple filters in but also complex pipelines are possible as long as no rate or dimension changes are done.